For many people who have loved ones in recovery, sharing their experience with others can feel like addressing the elephant in the room.

 - Use correct terminology: In January 2017, the Office of National Drug Control Policy issued “a document addressing terminology related to substance use”: Changing the Language of Addiction.
 Check it out to see what terminology is recommended and what is not.

 Addiction does not have to be the elephant in the room.
 Once you acknowledge addiction for what it is, and not what society purports it to be, then it is no longer the elephant.
-You never know: maybe the person that you open up to is going through something similar with their loved one, or is struggling with substance abuse themselves.
-It’s when you make up excuses or fake causes for your loved one’s absence during recovery that you reinforce the idea that addiction is taboo.
+You never know: maybe the person that you open up to is going through something similar with their loved one, or is struggling with substance use themselves.